Steve-Fenton/stevefenton.co.uk/src/pages/blog/2023/07/astro-javascript-heap-out-of-memory.md

 ### Check for greedy MDX files

 And finally, check for greedy MDX files.
-My process for this was embarassingly unscientific.
+My process for this was embarrassingly unscientific.
 I ran task manager and watched the Node process at the same time as watching the output from `npm run build` in Astro.

 What I found was the memory spiked when an `.mdx` file imported a large number of markdown files.